Endurance Athletes Need to do Strength Training to Build Speed, Power, and Durability

-For decades, endurance athletes like runners, cyclists, and cross-country skiers may have spent a month in the gym during the off-season.
+For decades, endurance athletes like runners, cyclists, and cross-country skiers may have spent a month or two in the gym during the off-season.

 And maybe we did some core work.

 But we left a lot of speed and strength on the gym floor.